 Credit Committee is responsible for credit management and exercises oversight of overall credit quality of the Bank.
-The Committee consists of the Chief Executive Officer, Chief Risk Officer, one of the Head of Corporate and Institutional Banking, Head of Finance and senior staff of Credit Risk Division, and it is chaired by the Chief Risk Officer.
-12 regular Credit Committee meetings were held during 2021.
+The Committee consists of the Chief Executive Officer, Chief Risk Officer, Head of Corporate Banking, Head of Institutional Banking, Head of Finance and senior staff of Credit Risk Division, and it is chaired by the Chief Risk Officer.
+12 regular Credit Committee meetings were held during 2022.